nobarinikan/CS412_Course_Project/README.md

       Select hyperparameters that yield the best validation performance.

 	  * Selected Hyperparameters:
 		Hyperparameters were tuned using cross-validation to optimize model performance.
+		* max_depth=4: Individual trees can have a maximum depth of 4.
+    NİKAAANN BURAYA MAX_DEPTH XGBOOST GRAPH !!!!
+      		* learning_rate=0.05: Each tree's contribution is weighted with a step size of 0.05.
+    NİKAAANN BURAYA LEARNING_RATE XGBOOST GRAPH !!!!
 	  	* n_estimators=50: Model includes 50 trees in the ensemble.
-		* learning_rate=0.05: Each tree's contribution is weighted with a step size of 0.05.
-	  	* max_depth=4: Individual trees can have a maximum depth of 4.
+    NİKAAANN BURAYA N_ESTIMATORS XGBOOST GRAPH !!!!

   * Evaluation Results of XGBoost Algorithm:
     * Mean Squared Error (MSE):